 HORMONES, PROBIOTICS, AND THE HUMAN MICROBIOME

 Microbial imbalance in our gut can affect other systems in the body, including the hormonal system.
-For example, when the flora in the intestines is disturbed, estrogen that should be excreted may instead be recycled into the bloodstream, creating hormone imbalance.

 THE HUMAN MICROBIOME